VivaRado/VRD-Typography-Library/Lib/kerning_adjust/README.md

  - Each Master can have its own set of kerning adjustments.
  - Your kerning gets stored in LocalStorage.
  - Class Kerning, so you can kern all letters of a class.
- - Snap Kerning, take screens of your kerning so you can verify your kerning passes after saving and fontmake compile - and there are no classes failing - and also share it.
+ - Snap Kerning, take screens of your kerning so you can verify it passing after saving and compiling.

 On save, the data are transfered to ```efo/kerning/adjustments.json``` And on ```kerning_compress_flat.py``` on that EFO, you get new PLIST and FEA files.
-Runing ```efo_to_var.py``` - clearing the browser cache data - the interface mirrors the changes.
+Runing ```efo_to_var.py``` - to compile with fontmake, clearing the browser cache data and reload - the interface mirrors the changes.
 Working on integrating those last steps and making it easier.

 ### Python Requirements